droe/acefile/apidoc/index.rst

 the compressor spends to find an optimal compression; it has no influence on decompression.

-Comments are compressed using LZP over a Huffman-encoded symbol stream.
+Comments are compressed using LZP over a Huffman coded symbol stream.
 Advert strings and other header information is uncompressed.

 Encryption